 Accessing your home router from inside the network is easy.
-You type in router’s IP address (usually 192.168.1.1 or 192.168.0.1) in the web browser, followed by login credentials.
+Simply type in your router’s IP address (usually 192.168.1.1 or 192.168.0.1) in the web browser.
+Sign in on the web portal with the login credentials.
 And that’s it.
 But, how about accessing your router remotely?

-#2 You want to check if the kids at your home are playing games on their computer, instead of doing their homework.
+- You want to check if the kids at home are playing games on their computer, instead of doing their homework.

-#4 And finally, if your router supports a USB drive.
-Then you can connect an external hard drive to it and access its content from all around the world.
+- And finally, if your router supports a USB drive, you can connect an external hard drive and access it from anywhere

 Why not use remote desktop apps like TeamViewer?

-But routers are always turn ON.
-Doesn’t matter if you are at home or not.
-And on top of that, you don’t have to install any software as well.
+While you can also access your router with apps like TeamViewer, you need to keep the computer turned on at your home all the time.
+This is not practical if you are off on a trip for more than a couple of days.
+But routers are always ON whether you are at home or not.
+And on top of that, you don’t have to install any additional software.
 All you need is a web browser and you can access your router from any part of the world.

 How does it work?